CycloneDX/cyclonedx-core-java/README.md

 ## CycloneDX Schema Support

 The following table provides information on the version of this node module, the CycloneDX schema version supported, as well as the output format options.
-Use the latest possible version of this node module that is the compatible with the CycloneDX version supported by the target system.
+Use the latest possible version of this library that is the compatible with the CycloneDX version supported by the target system.

 | Version | Schema Version | Format(s) |